Tubbz-alt/zerorm/README.md

     - Sometimes like defining things on the fly
       - `new Select( $("name") ).from( $("animal") ).where( $("name").eq( param ) );`
   - Readable code
-    - there's still a lot of boilerplate, sorry about that.
+    - there's still a lot of boilerplate, would love to remove lines
   - Extendable code (hopefully this works out well...)
 4. I don't like:
   - ORMs all that much